Composting

 Third, the worms produce nutrient-rich castings, or worm compost, which can be added back into the compost pile to further enrich the soil.

-The process for breeding worms that will be used for composting is relatively simple and can be done on a small scale at home or on a larger scale for commercial use.
+The process for breeding worms for composting is relatively simple, and can be done on a small scale at home or on a larger scale for commercial use.

 Here are the essential steps: